PelionIoT/mbl-docs/Docs/develop_contribute_mbl/distro_development.md

 You can use a custom repo manifest with mbl-tools to specify source revisions or use your own MBL forks.
 You can create a new manifest, or fork [mbl-manifest](https://github.com/ARMmbed/mbl-manifest).

 To point to a custom manifest, you need to pass at least the `--branch` and `--url` options.
 If the manifest filename is not `default.xml`, use the `--manifest` option to pass the correct name.
-For example (change `--builddir`, `--outputdir` and `--machine` as needed):
+For example (change `--builddir` and `--machine` as needed):

 ```
-./mbl-tools/build-mbl/run-me.sh --builddir ./build-warp7 --outputdir ./artifacts-warp7 -- --machine imx7s-warp-mbl --branch mbl-os-0.6 --url git@github.com:your-github-account/mbl-manifest.git
+./mbl-tools/build-mbl/run-me.sh --builddir ./build-warp7 -- --machine imx7s-warp-mbl --branch mbl-os-0.6 --url git@github.com:your-github-account/mbl-manifest.git
 ```

 <span class="notes">**Note**: the `--url` must be in [the **Clone with SSH** format](https://git-scm.com/docs/git-clone#_git_urls_a_id_urls_a).</span>